skeeto/skeeto.github.com/_posts/2014-06-22-A-GPU-Approach-to-Path-Finding.markdown

 #### Maze Types

 The worst-case solution is the longest possible shortest path.
-There's only one frontier and running the entire automation to push it forward by one cell is inefficient, even for a GPU.
+There's only one frontier and running the entire automaton to push it forward by one cell is inefficient, even for a GPU.

 ![](/img/path/spiral.gif)

-The way a maze is generated plays a large role in how quickly the cellular automation can solve it.
+The way a maze is generated plays a large role in how quickly the cellular automaton can solve it.
 A common maze generation algorithm is a random depth-first search (DFS).
 The entire maze starts out entirely walled in and the algorithm wanders around at random plowing down walls, but never breaking into open space.
 When it comes to a